Home/Blog Center/

 Audio Output

 If your presentation includes audio or you plan to watch videos, consider how you will manage the audio output.
 Some projectors may play audio over their built-in speakers, but for larger rooms or higher quality sound, you may need to connect to external speakers.
-Check if your projector supports audio over USB or if you'll need an auxiliary audio cable.
+Check if your projector supports audio or if you'll need an auxiliary audio cable.

-Step 1: Check Your Android's Compatibility
+Step 1: Check the Ports on Your Projector

 Step 3: Connect the Adapters and Cables